 We all know about Palm Oil and we see it added everywhere.
 BUT don’t be fooled!
-Just because it is widely available, for quite a long time now the oil has been under criticism and not many are aware of its true danger for the environment let alone our health!
+Just because it is widely available, the oil has been under criticism for quite a long time now, but not many are aware of its true danger for the environment let alone our health!

 Where does Palm Oil come from?